Tourist Places to Visit Near Indore Within 200 km: My Favorite Day Trips & Weekend Getaways

 Distance/Time from Indore: Around 95–100 km, about 2 to 2.5 hours by road.

-Why I go: For the charm of Ahilya Fort, the peaceful Narmada ghats and those golden sunsets that make time feel slower.
+Why to go: For the charm of Ahilya Fort, the peaceful Narmada ghats and those golden sunsets that make time feel slower.

 Top things to do: